The first few months of pregnancy can be some of the toughest for any mom. Here are some tips on how to survive morning sickness for expecting moms.

 I couldn’t believe I got through those horrendous few weeks intact.
 Sadly some women have morning sickness much longer and throughout their pregnancy.
 It’s difficult to imagine an end in sight when you don’t know just when that end is.

 Believing it’ll all come to pass seems hard to fathom when you’re in the thick of things.
 Still, hang in there.
-Know that what you’re feeling is normal and that you’re not alone.
+Know that what your morning sickness is normal and that you’re not alone.

 Get more pregnancy tips:

 - Preparing for Baby: How to Avoid the Clutter